meower-media-co/Meower-SvelteKit/CONTRIBUTING.md

 # Contributing to Meower SvelteKit

-Warning: This Is false right now. as this project is just getting started

 ## Branch information

 The main branch where development takes place is `develop`.
-The `main` branch is what you see at https://app.meower.org, and is merged into for each release.
+The `main` branch is what you see at https://sveltekit.meower.org, and is merged into for each release.

+The Above is currently false, until Meower-SvelteKit 1.0.0 the `develop` branch is production.

 Branches are usually named like `username-branch`, where `username` is a short version of your username (like `cst`, `tnix`, et.), and `branch` is the branch name.